 144.164.
 First, even setting aside whether prudent fiduciaries would have contracted with Express Scripts for all of their prescription-drug benefits, DefendantsWells Fargo failed to adequately negotiate (or re-negotiate) the Plan's contract with Express Scripts and failed to prudently exercise theirthe Plan's rights under that contract.
 As a Fortune 50 employer with hundreds of thousands of employees, Wells Fargo has substantial bargaining power with vendors, including PBMs.
 Prudent fiduciaries would have-and other similarly sized companies' plan fiduciaries have-used that bargaining power to demand and obtain substantially better contractual terms, including terms relating to prices and the way in which prices are determined.
-DefendantsWells Fargo could have taken these steps and obtained savings for the Plan and its participants/beneficiaries while retaining their the Plan's prescription-drug-plan's features and level of PBM services.
+DefendantsWells Fargo could have taken these steps and obtained savings for the Plan and its participants/beneficiaries while retaining their the Plan's prescription-drug plan's features and level of PBM services.

-For example, prudent fiduciaries would have-and DefendantsWells 145.165.
-Fargo could have-ensured that the Plan's prices for generic drugs purchased through the Plan are set forth in a fixed unit-cost schedule or NADAC-based price instead of with reference to AWP.
-By taking this one step, DefendantsWells Fargo would have reduced their spending on generic drugs by 30% or more.
+For example, prudent fiduciaries would have-and Defendants Wells Fargo could have-ensured that the Plan's prices for generic drugs purchased through the Plan are set forth in a fixed unit-cost schedule or NADAC-based price instead of with reference to AWP.
+By taking this one step, Defendants Wells Fargo would have reduced their spending on generic drugs by 30% or more.
 Fiduciaries of comparable plans have done exactly that in their negotiations with Express Scripts and have reduced their prescription-drug spending by 30% or more as a result.
 This option was available to DefendantsWells Fargo and would have saved the Plan and its participants/beneficiaries millions of dollars across the prescription-drug program as a whole.
-Put another way, fiduciary breaches Defendants' Wells Fargo's caused the Plan and its participants/beneficiaries to overpay by millions of dollars each year on prescription-drug costs compared to available alternatives.
+Put another way, fiduciary breaches Defendants'Wells Fargo's caused the Plan and its participants/beneficiaries to overpay by millions of dollars each year on prescription-drug costs compared to available alternatives.

-166. The fact that Wells Fargo could have obtained lower prices by acting more prudently is confirmed by the fact that after this case was filed, Wells Fargo appears to have belatedly renegotiated its prices with Express Scripts to lower them substantially.
+prudently is confirmed by the fact that after this case was filed, Wells Fargo appears to have belatedly renegotiated its prices with Express Scripts to lower them substantially.
 As of the time this Amended Complaint is being filed, Wells Fargo has more favorable pricing on 158 of the 260 drugs on the "National Preferred Formulary" discussed above and highlighted in the original complaint.
 Across all 260 drugs, Wells Fargo's prices are now 11% lower than they were when the original Complaint was filed.

-146.167.
-Prudent fiduciaries also would have-and DefendantsWells Fargo could have-ensured that generic specialty drugs are priced as generic drugs and not placed in the specialty drug category with branded specialty drugs.
-Prudent fiduciaries also would have-and DefendantsWells Fargo could have-more closely supervised Express Scripts' formulary management and more effectively exercised theirWells Fargo's own rights to make decisions about formulary inclusion and placement.
-Had DefendantsWells Fargo adequately negotiated with Express Scripts and exercised theirits rights under the Plan's contracts, the Plan and its participants/beneficiaries would have saved millions of dollars.
+could have-ensured that generic specialty drugs are priced as generic drugs and not placed in the specialty drug category with branded specialty drugs.
+Prudent fiduciaries also would have-and DefendantsWells Fargo could have-more closely supervised Express Scripts' formulary management and more effectively exercised their Wells Fargo's own rights to make decisions about formulary inclusion and placement.
+Had DefendantsWells Fargo adequately negotiated with Express Scripts and exercised their rights under the Plan's contracts, the Plan and its participants/beneficiaries would have saved millions of dollars.